richcsst/Common-CodingTools/README.md

   # $title is now 'This Is a String I Want To Turn Into a Title-ready String'
   ```

+## BUGS

+Please report any bugs or feature requests to bug-commoncodingtools at rt.cpan.org, or through the web interface at http://rt.cpan.org/NoAuth/ReportBug.html?Queue=CommonCodingTools.
+I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

 ## SUPPORT AND DOCUMENTATION

 After installing, you can find documentation for this module with the